mindfulness for teens

 • To feel happier and calmer

-• To work with difficult mental states such as depressive, ruminative and anxious thoughts and low moods
+• To work with difficult mental states, such as depressive, anxious or ruminative thoughts and low moods

-• To cope with the everyday stresses and strains of teenage life such as exams, relationships, sleep problems and family issues
+• To cope with everyday stresses of teenage life, such as exams, relationships, sleep problems and family issues

 What is included?

 • PowerPoint lessons with a variety of film clips